Ori-Roza/drf-api-action/README.md

 The tests will be executed, and the results will be displayed in the console.

+## Example

+Example of using drf-api-action in a [DRF project](https://github.com/Ori-Roza/drf-api-action-example)

 ## Support & Contribution

 For guidance on support & contribution, see the [contributing guidelines](https://github.com/Ori-Roza/drf-api-action/blob/master/docs/CONTRIBUTING.md).